Matteo Signani: Professional career

 His next fight came against Rafael Sosa Pintos for the vacant WBA Inter-Continental middleweight title on 8 August 2015, in Gatteo.
 The contest was halted in the eighth round after Pintos suffered a cut from an accidental clash of heads, awarding Signani a TKO victory to capture his third professional title.

 He scored a TKO victory against Alexander Bojic in a non-title fight in February 2016, before facing Emanuele Blandamura for the vacant European middleweight title on 3 December at the Palasport in Colleferro.
 Signani suffered the fifth defeat of his career, losing via split decision (SD) over twelve rounds, with one judge scoring the bout 115–113 in favour of Signani while the other two scored it 117–111 and 115–114 for Blandamura.

 After bouncing back with two victories, he defeated Riccardo Lecca via ninth-round TKO on 12 August 2018, capturing the vacant IBF Latino middleweight title in Gatteo.

 Three fights later, and in his second attempt, he captured the vacant European title with a SD victory against Gevorg Khatchikian on 11 October 2019, at the PalaTrento in Trento.
 Two judges scored the bout 116–112 and 115–113 in favour of Signani, while the third judge scored it 115–114 for Khatchikian.
 In January 2020, it was announced that Signani would make the first defence of his title against Maxime Beaussire on 21 March.
 However, due to the COVID-19 pandemic, the bout was postponed twice, and eventually took place on 10 October in Caen, France.
 Signani retained his title with a second-round knockout (KO) victory.

+Signani lost his title to Tyler Denny at Wolverhampton Civic Hall in England on 18 November 2023, via technical knockout after failing to answer the bell at the start of the eighth round.